 - 1. Please insert the total number of Shares you hold.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act (Chapter 289 of Singapore), you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001, you should insert that number of Shares.
 If you have Shares registered in your name in the register of Shareholders of our Company, you should insert that number of Shares.
 If you have Shares entered against your name in the Depository Register and Shares registered in your name in the register of Shareholders, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the register of Shareholders.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares in the capital of the Company held by you. - 2.
-In line with the Alternative Arrangements Order, a member of the Company will not be able to attend the AGM in person.
+Pursuant to the Covid-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020, the Company has the option to hold a virtual meeting, even where the Company is permitted under safe distancing to hold a physical meeting.
+Pursuant to the current Covid-19 situation and the Company's effort to minimise physical interactions and Covid-19 transmission risk to a minimum, the AGM will be held by way of electronic means and member will not be able to attend the AGM in person. - 3.
+A member will not be able to vote through the Live Webcast.
 If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM.
 In appointing the Chairman of the Meeting as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid.
-The proxy form may be accessed on the SGXNET and the Company's Corporate website at http://investors.tiongseng.com.sg/newsroom-0. - 3.
-The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-This instrument appointing the Chairman of the Meeting as proxy must: - (a) if sent personally or by post, be lodged at the office of the Company at 21 Fan Yoong Road, Tiong Seng Building, Singapore 629796; or - (b) if submitted by email, be received by the Company at agm@tiongseng.com.sg, in either case, by 9.30 a.m. on 20 April 2021 (being not less than 48 hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.
+The proxy form may be accessed on the SGX website and the Company's Corporate website at http://investors.tiongseng.com.sg/newsroom-0. - 4.
+The Chairman of the Meeting, as proxy, need not be a member of the Company. - 5.
+This instrument appointing the Chairman of the Meeting as proxy must: - (a) if sent personally or by post, be lodged at the office of the Company at 21 Fan Yoong Road, Singapore 629796; or - (b) if submitted by email, be received by the Company at agm@tiongseng.com.sg, in either case, by 9.30 a.m. on 20 April 2022 (being not less than 48 hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.

 A member who wishes to submit an instrument of proxy must first download, complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
-In view of the current COVID-19 situation, members of the Company are strongly encouraged to submit completed proxy forms electronically via email.
+In view of the current COVID-19 situation and the related safe distancing measures which may make it difficult for members of the Company to submit completed proxy forms by post, members of the Company are strongly encouraged to submit completed proxy forms electronically via email.